asaaki/vote-schulze/README.md

-# vote-schulze
+# Vote Schulze

 This gem is a Ruby implementation of the Schulze voting method (with help of the Floyd–Warshall algorithm), a type of the Condorcet voting methods.

-**Very alpha!
-Only basic functionality.
-No tests yet!**

-(If you want to write the tests: fork, write, test, push request - Thanks!)

 Wikipedia: